 I think I need to make myself a set now!

-Wouldn’t the medium-sized pillar make an amazing unity candle for a wedding ceremony?
+Wouldn’t these medium-sized log tea light pillar candles make an amazing unity candle for a wedding ceremony?
 Simply gorgeous!

 Come back tomorrow and all next week to see more of 10 Days of 15 Minute DIY Gifts here.

 And don’t forget to link up your quickie gift ideas on Friday, December 14th!

 Just curious, are you enjoying the gift ideas?
 Or are do you prefer to shop for your gifts?

 Some other great Link Parties happening: Serenity Now Blog Weekend Bloggy Read